pelican-plugins/seo/Readme.md

 [![Build Status](https://travis-ci.com/MaevaBrunelles/ave_seo.svg?branch=dev)](https://travis-ci.com/MaevaBrunelles/ave_seo)

-This plugin helps you to improve your Pelican site SEO (Search Engine Optimization) to reach the top positions on search engines.
-To see what can technically do Ave SEO! for you, go directly to [Usage](#usage) part.
+This plugin helps you improve your Pelican site SEO (Search Engine Optimization) to reach the top positions on search engines.
+To see what can do Ave SEO! for you, go directly to [Usage](#usage) section.

 | Author          | GitHub                            |